zhangkun83/awesome-config/README.md

 The interface should be clean while informative and functional.

-  - Removed the traditional top titlebar that has window title text and buttons etc.  Window title is already displayed in the task bar.
+  - Only show the traditional top titlebar with window title text on floating windows.
   - The color scheme is designed to best highlight the focus window, and build a strong visual connection between it and its task bar entry.
-  - Use a no-content title bar at the bottom as an extension to the border, which enhances the highlighting for the focus, and also serves as a more natural moving and resizing handle than the original top title bar.
+  - Use a bottom bar at an extension to the border, which enhances the highlighting for the focus, and also serves as a more natural resizing handle than the top title bar.

 Most essential functionality should be easily accessible from both keyboard and mouse.